Nikos1001/Cionom/implementation/DOCS.md

 [push data]
 push 0x7F
 ```
-(Routine IDs and the format of extension data is detailed in the table above)
+(Extension IDs and the format of extension data is detailed in the table above)

 ## Command Line Reference